 The Friday Habit’s website is a fun-looking website that aims to help businesses grow.
 It uses bright colors and illustrations to go with the podcast’s selling points.
 Everything is straight to the point.
-It’s just a very clean website with excellent call-to-action statements.
+It’s just an immaculate website with excellent call-to-action statements.

 What We Like About It

 Next, the use of illustrations makes the website’s messages stronger.
-The illustration is nothing flashy.
-In fact, it is just a simple drawing of a man looking confused, working on his computer, or looking at an arrow pointing up.
-But the message is greatly emphasized because of these simple drawings.
+Again, the illustration is nothing flashy.
+It is just a simple drawing of a man looking confused, working on his computer, or looking at an arrow pointing up.
+But these simple drawings emphasize the message.